indetectables-net/toolkit/TOOLS.md

-# Tools
+# 🛠 Comprehensive Toolkit for Software Analysis and More

-This toolkit is organised into categories to help you find the tools you need quickly and efficiently.
-Each category contains powerful applications designed for specific tasks, from analysis to unpacking and everything in between.
+Explore our curated toolkit, meticulously organized into categories to streamline your search for the right tools.
+Each category is packed with powerful applications tailored for specific tasks, ensuring you have the best tools at your fingertips for everything from detailed software analysis to effective data unpacking.

+🔗 **Browse Categories:**
 1. [🧪 Analysis](#-analysis)
 1. [🔧 Decompilers](#-decompilers)
 1. [🛠 Dissasembler](#-dissasembler)